CarmanK/GraphSemantics/README.md

 Traverse an Abello fixed point.
 Scrape the metadata associated with each vertex.
 Use AutoPhrase to extract information about the data.
 Build a story of all of the data.

 # Documentation
-Note that this is currently a proof of concept and much of the code is messy and unorganized and doesn't transition fluenty yet.
+Note that this is currently a proof of concept and much of the code is still messy.
 This documentation was also written fairly quickly.

-The entire process will eventually be able to run all sequentially once everything is finished in the graphsemantics.sh script.
-This will be machine dependant due to the use of elasticsearch!
+## Running
+Simply run the graphsemantics shell script to sequentially run all of the different processes.

 ## Step 1
 1. scraper.py takes lists of urls associated with each layer (the metadata for each protein vertex) and uses the functions defined in html_requests.py to scrape the title and abstract of the associated PubMed publication.